URLs for Religious Exemption to Day Care.

 National Resource Center for Health and Safety in Child Care and Early Education

-This CDC document has tables of vaccine law summaries:
+This CDC document has tables of vaccine law summaries compiled for 2005-2006:

 Vaccination Laws - State Immunization Requirements